 When the concept vehicle was presented to Rover’s senior management there was agreement to proceed with unveiling it at the forthcoming Frankfurt Motor Show.
 However, there were reservations about the comfort of those nickel-plated seat eyelets and the appropriateness of the orange air intake for the front bumper.

 The orange snout stays…

-Rover Group formally approached Rubery Owen Holdings Ltd in July 1997, expressing an interest in using the B.R.M. name for the concept vehicle.
+Rover Group formally approached Rubery Owen Holdings Limited in July 1997, expressing an interest in using the BRM name for the concept vehicle.
 The company was run by the third generation of the Owen family, David and John, sons of the late Sir Alfred Owen.
-Both were enthusiastic towards the Rover 200 BRM project and were invited to view the design concept vehicle in its completed form at the Gaydon design studio in late August and are said to have liked it.
+Both were enthusiastic towards the Rover 200 BRM project and were invited to view the design concept vehicle in its completed form at the Gaydon Design Studio in late August and are said to have liked it.

 Officially announced on Tuesday, 9 September 1997, the Rover 200 BRM concept was described in the press release as ‘rekindling a relationship first established in 1962 when Rover and BRM had achieved a world ‘first’ by building a gas-turbine racing car that would run in the 1963 Le Mans 24-hour race’.
-Thirty five years on from that Rover Cars was suggesting that approximately five hundred examples of the 200 BRM would be built in the summer of 1998.
+Some 35 years on from that, Rover Cars was suggesting that approximately five hundred examples of the 200 BRM would be built in the summer of 1998.

 Making an appearance in London and Tokyo

 The concept vehicle would also appear at the London Motor Show the following month.
 With there being a desire to also show it at the Tokyo Motor Show, which overlapped with the final few days of the Earls Court event, a second concept vehicle had been completed over the summer.
 This was identical to the specification of the Frankfurt Motor Show car although was built in right-hand-drive form.